Secured, asset-backed property investments. Achieving fixed returns to grow your pension fund.

 But how can a prospective investor take advantage of these impressive returns?

-These loans provide the developer with the necessary funds to complete a project before selling or returning the completed project for a return.
+These loans provide the developer with the necessary funds to complete a project before selling or returning the completed project for a fixed return.
 It is in these returns that members of a SSAS plan will see their investment yield results.
 Typically, bonds range between one and five years, with returns on investment per annum.

-The second option available for members of a SSAS pension is investing directly in the purchase of land and commercial property.
+Another option available for members of a SSAS pension is investing directly in the purchase of land and commercial property.
 While it can be tempting to look at residential property purchases as part of a SSAS plan, the rules governing which types of property investments can be entered into by members of a SSAS are strictly governed by HMRC — unfortunately, residential properties do not make the cut.
 These strict regulations mean that even though a residential property may be functioning in a commercial capacity, such as with HMOs, holiday lets and home offices, they cannot be classed as commercial property within a pension fund.

 As many property investors hold incorporated businesses, another route for investment is securing a loan from a pension fund into a member’s limited business.
 This means of investment provides the investor’s incorporated business with the funds to make residential property-related investments, which can be property deposits or refurbishment costs.
 However, it’s worth noting that these SSAS pension loans are also regulated by HMRC rules that must be adhered to.
+Please visit our SSAS loanback section to learn more/or download a guide here.

 Other Investment Options